s-a-nersisyan/ExhauFS/README.md

 ```

 This will generate multiple files in the specified output folder:
-* models.csv: this file contains all models (classifiers or regressors) which passed the filtration together with their quality metrics.
+* `models.csv`: this file contains all models (classifiers or regressors) which passed the filtration together with their quality metrics.
-* summary_n_k.csv: for each pair of *n*, *k* three numbers are given: number of models which passed the filtration,
+* `summary_n_k.csv`: for each pair of *n*, *k* three numbers are given: number of models which passed the filtration,
 number of models which showed reliable performance (i.e., passed quality thresholds) on the validation set and
 their ratio (in %).
 Low percentage of validation-reliable models together with high number of
 filtration-reliable models is usually associated with overfitting.
-* summary_features.csv: for each feature percentage of models carrying this feature
+* `summary_features.csv`: for each pair (n, k), for each feature, percentage of models carrying this feature
-is listed (models which passed the filtration are considered).
+is listed (only models which passed the filtration are considered).

 ## Step 5: generating report for a single model
 To get detailed report on the specific model (== specific set of features):